DillyPickly/.dotfiles/README.md

 For GTK, gnome-tweaks can access the icons from the `.icons` folder in the home directory.
 A version of the papirus icons is included in this repo.
 For more info Installation instructions for papirus can be found [here](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme/#home-directory-for-gtk).

 ### YAY
 Many of the packages that use the dotfiles are from the aur (arch user repositiory) and yay is a tool to download packages from there.
-To install yay follow instructions here [here](https://www.tecmint.com/install-yay-aur-helper-in-arch-linux-and-manjaro/)
+To install yay follow instructions here [here](https://www.tecmint.com/install-yay-aur-helper-in-arch-linux-and-manjaro/) or [here](https://linuxhint.com/aur_arch_linux/)